Next-Gen App & Browser

 Step 2: Clarify the Purpose of Your Software Application

-This section offers a concise version of the SRS document.
+This offers a concise version of the SRS document.
 It helps to detail what you want your software application to achieve and how it should operate.
 Therefore, you have to include a detailed description of the intended users, their interaction with the software application, and the value your app provides.

 Answering the following questions will help in defining the purpose: